What is I have e-mailed you from your account EMAIL?

 |Removal||If you gets an email like Have you recently noticed that I have e-mailed you, our computer security experts recommend follow some easy steps below|

-There are many variations of the scam, scammers often change the text of messages in order to deceive victims and bypass security systems.
-In addition, in some cases, criminals can translate the text of sextortion messages into other languages, thus targeting a specific group of Internet users.
-Greetings!
-This email has nothing good for you, Hello, I’m going to share important information with you, I have to share bad news with you are other examples of sextortion scams.
-Such messages are also often used to distribute ransomware, trojans, worms and other malware.
+There are many sextortion scams circulating via email.
+Scammers often change the content of emails in order to deceive victims and bypass the security system.
+Unfortunately, there are some bad news for you, Settle your debt in order to avoid additional fees, I have to share bad news with you are other examples of sextortion scams.
+Such emails are also often used to distribute ransomware, trojans, worms and other malware.

 What to do when you receive the Have you recently noticed that I have e-mailed you SCAM